DegeneratorXx/Database-crawler-springboot-JDBC/README.md

 2. Copy `src/main/resources/db-config.template.json` to `src/main/resources/db-config.json` and update with your database details
 3. Build the project: `mvn clean package`
 4. Run the application: `java -Xmx512m -jar target/db-meta-generator-1.0-SNAPSHOT.jar`
-5. Access the web interface at `http://localhost:8080`
+5. Use Postman or another REST client to interact with the API endpoints

 ## Configuration

-You have three options to configure the database connection:
+You have two options to configure the database connection:

 ### Option 1: Edit the configuration file directly